-OTB is the region’s first cross-border blockchain platform that aligns with China’s Belt Road Initiative (BRI) and Southern Transport Corridor.
+OTB is the region’s first cross-border blockchain platform aligned with China’s Belt Road Initiative (BRI) and the Southern Transport Corridor.
 A permissioned blockchain network, OTB is hosted by whitelisted accredited trade compliance companies.

 The OTB is built to improve the security of documents associated with the trade like certificates and commercial invoices.
 Also, it maintains the transparency and trust between shippers, customers and freight-forwarders.

-Any user, whether they are digital-savvy or not can use the platform as it contains an intuitive and user-friendly interface.
-OTB is created using an Easy-to-Consumer service layer that provides drag-and-drop simplicity to secure trade documents between businesses.
+With a user-friendly interface, OTB is created with an Easy-to-Consumer service layer that provides drag-and-drop simplicity to secure trade documents between businesses.

 Integrated web service APIs allow partners to scale OTB with their own legacy systems.

-With the launch of Open Trade Blockchain, the GeTS has set a new eminence for global trade while meeting the high demands for compliant and secure trade regionally as well as globally.
+With the launch of Open Trade Blockchain, the GeTS has set a new eminence for global trade while meeting the high demands for compliant and secure trade both regionally and globally.

-Let’s explore a few sectors in Singapore, reaping the advantages of the adoption of blockchain technology.
+Let’s explore some sectors in Singapore reaping the advantages of the adoption of blockchain technology.

-Among the Southeast Asian countries, Singapore is considered to be the first country that has started leveraging the potential of the blockchain in the airline industry.
+Among the Southeast Asian countries, Singapore is considered as the first country that has started leveraging the potential of the blockchain in the airline industry.

-Blockchain technology allows every stakeholder involved in air travel like airline crew, staff, ground services crew and passengers to access up-to-date and verified details regarding departures, arrivals and delays.
+Blockchain technology can allow every stakeholder involved in air travel like airline crew, staff, ground services crew and passengers to access up-to-date and verified details regarding departures, arrivals and delays.

 Krishflyer, Singaporean Airlines, has transformed its payment and loyalty programme using the blockchain for its digital wallet.

-Another sector that blockchain technology has benefited is education.
-Blockchain applications can enable employers and universities to verify the student’s or employee’s qualifications quickly and transparently using smart contracts.
+Another sector that has been benefited with the blockchain is education.
+Blockchain applications can enable employers and universities to verify the student’s or employee’s qualifications quickly and transparently with smart contracts.

-A public institution for higher learning in Singapore named Ngee Ann Polytechnic (NP), founded in 1963 is also interested in leveraging the blockchain technology in its educational mission.
+A public institution for higher learning in Singapore named Ngee Ann Polytechnic (NP), founded in 1963 has also shown interest in leveraging the blockchain’s potential in its educational mission.

 It is the first educational institute in Singapore that uses the blockchain to check the authenticity of the NP’s diploma.

-At the time of joining any company, employers can ask for student’s Blockchain ID to retrieve their immutable academic records and education history recorded to the blockchain.
+Employers can ask for student’s Blockchain ID at the time of joining to retrieve their immutable academic records and education history recorded to the blockchain.